Frequently Asked Questions | Dental Hygiene

 Interview notifications will begin in March.

 Is it okay for me to take the 100-level Human Anatomy & Physiology course offered at Oregon community colleges?

-No. The School of Dental Health Science will only accept the 200-level series of Human Anatomy & Physiology or higher.
+No. The School of Dental Hygiene Studies will only accept the 200-level series of Human Anatomy & Physiology or higher.

 My subject credits do not add up to the semester hour requirement.
 Is this okay?